cairo-book/cairo-book/src/ch99-04-00-L1-L2-messaging.md

 {{#include ../listings/ch99-starknet-smart-contracts/listing_99_04_L1-L2-messaging.cairo:here}}
 ```

-We need to add the `#[l1_handler]` attribute to our contract.
-This means that this function can only be used in L1 handler transactions which are special functions triggered by the sequencer according to the messages sent on L1.
+We need to add the `#[l1_handler]` attribute to our function.
+This means that this function can only be used in L1 handler transactions which are special functions that can only be triggered by the sequencer following a message sent from L1.
 There is nothing particular to do to receive transactions from L1 beside that.
 It is important to verify the origin of the transaction so that we ensure that our contract can only receive messages from a trusted L1 contract.

+On L1, the important part is to build the exact same payload as on L2.
+Then you call `starknetCore.consumeMessageFromL2` by passing the L2 contract address and the payload.

+It is important to notice that when we send a message from L1 to L2, you have nothing to do on L2.
+The message is automatically consumed on L2 and the associated transaction triggered.
+But if we do the opposite, we have to manually consume the message on L1.

 To send a message in the opposite direction, what we would do on Starknet is: